celehs/kesernetwork/inst/app/doc/helper_tabs_nodeinfo.md

 #### Drugs information

 Drugs information shows the drugs information of collected RxNorm node.
-The table has been collasped by Code.
+The table has been collapsed by Code.
 Click on the code to show details of code.